 At its core, the act of kintsugi is about embracing your flaws and your suffering – but that doesn’t mean keeping them around.
 If we continue to suffer, then we’re essentially holding the door open for those toxic emotions – anger, resentment, and frustration – that hold us back.
 In order to move on and ‘rebuild’ ourselves, we need to recognise those feelings and what they meant to us, but leave them there on the floor.

 Remember, that the power of navigating your life belongs to you.
 You can widen your perspective, consults specialists to gain more knowledge, inspiration and awareness, yet at the end of the day it is your life and it is you who will be living with consequences of the actions you take.

 Tomás Navarro book Kintsugi: Embrace Your Imperfections and Find Happiness – The Japanese Way

 Do you feel like you need help dealing with difficult experiences?

 Deal with Culture can help.
-Dealing with uncertainty, fear or stress can generate a lot of frustration and doubts.
-If you are looking for simple, actionable tools allowing you to become self-sustainable in maintaining your mental wellbeing and create a life you truly want, including a positive mindset in 1 week learn more about BUILD RESILIENCE Program.
+Dealing with uncertainty, fear or stress can generate a lot of frustration and imbalance.
+If you are looking for simple solution formed into actionable tools allowing you to become self-sustainable in maintaining your mental wellbeing and create a life you truly want, including a positive mindset learn more about WELLBEING MENTORING Program.